agreatopportunity/BSV_Q_Vault/README.md

 ### Why bare scripts instead of P2SH?

 BSV deprecated P2SH in the Genesis upgrade (February 2020).
-Bare scripts are BSV-native and support unlimited script sizes, which is necessary for the ~5.7KB Ultimate locking script.
+Bare scripts are BSV native and support unlimited script sizes, which is necessary for the ~5.7KB Ultimate locking script.

 ### What does it cost?